yixiangD/AccurateBG/README.md

 To train and test for the *OhioT1DM* dataset, with our optimal configuration, run
 ```
 >> cd accurate_bg
->> python3 ohio_man.py --epoch 150
+>> python3 ohio_main.py --epoch 150
 ```
 the default prediction horizon is 6, equivalently 30 min.
-To adjust to 1hr, modify the last line of command with
+To adjust prediction horizon to 1hr, modify the last line of command in the code block above with
 ```
->> python3 ohio_man.py --epoch 150 --prediction_horizon 12
+>> python3 ohio_main.py --epoch 150 --prediction_horizon 12
 ```
 ## Reference
 If you find this repo or our work helpful, we encourage you to cite the paper below.